jmmastey/slack_message/docs/03_message_dsl.md

 # }]
 ```

-Context does not belong to a section, and is per-message, not per-section.
+Context does not belong to a section, and only one can be added to your entire
-Specifying more than one context will simply overwrite previous calls.
+slack message.
+Specifying another `context` will issue a warning and overwrite
+any previous call.

 ### Bot Customization